 The best-established barging routes, whether self-guided or fully-catered with all the trimmings of a deluxe hotel and dining room, are in England, Scotland, Ireland, Holland, and France though Belgium, Luxembourg, Germany and Italy are up and coming barge destinations too.
 Each route is steeped in history, country atmosphere, and culture which faster-moving vacations fail to allow time to fully absorb or appreciate.
 Each vessel, operator, and route has a distinctive personality which, thanks to well-presented, informative websites, it is possible to do the necessary homework to choose a compatible cruise.

-There is a considerable difference between canal barging and river cruising, with the former featuring fewer passengers and a slower pace (frequently slower than walking!)
-A barge cruise covering only 30 and 50 miles in one week, while a river cruise covers hundreds of miles in the same period.
+There is a considerable difference between canal barging and river cruising, with the former featuring fewer passengers and a slower pace (frequently slower than walking!).
+A barge cruise can cover only 30 and 50 miles in one week, while a river cruise covers hundreds of miles in the same period.

 These are grand vacations for photographers, bird watchers, walkers, artists, and multi-generational families, leaving plenty of room for spontaneous as well as planned land-based explorations.
 Some barge companies offer specially-themed weeks scheduled for golfers, cuisine vacationers, and wine lovers.
 With canal barging, you can lend a hand at the locks, help wind the sluices to send thousands of gallons of water rushing into the lock chamber, or just sit back and enjoy the slowly changing scenery.
 You can drop into a lockside pub, take a bicycle ride or a walk into a medieval village for a baguette of French bread and a bottle of wine, and still be on board in time for tea.